tersesystems/terse-logback/README.md

 There are two implementations of ring buffer logging, in the `logback-ringbuffer` module: one that is threshold based, and another which is marker based.

+**NOTE**: When using ring buffers, you should be aware that **anything stored in the ring buffer will not be garbage collected** until the ring buffer is flushed or the reference is overwritten -- if you are passing in any large objects through argument parameters or through marker references, they may hang around much longer than you expect.
+Please be judicious and use [weak references](https://docs.oracle.com/javase/8/docs/api/java/lang/ref/WeakReference.html) if necessary.

 ### Threshold Based Ring Buffer

 The threshold ring buffer is implemented as `com.tersesystems.logback.ringbuffer.ThresholdRingBufferTurboFilter`.
 You can specify `logger` by name or by package, to indicate what loggers you want to record diagnostic events on.
 You can specify the record level, which is usually `DEBUG` or `TRACE`, and logging statements that are equal to or below that record level will be added.
 The trigger level, which is usually `WARN` or `ERROR`, indicates the threshold at which the ring buffered statements will be flushed to the appenders and the ring buffer cleared.